 Regardless of any case party's opinion, the rehabilitation supplier is responsible for requesting closure of rehabilitation whenever his or her professional opinion is that rehabilitation is no longer needed or feasible.
 If the supplier is unsure if a case should be closed, he or she may write to the Board's Rehabilitation Coordinator and request an opinion on the issue.
-An objection to closure may be filed within 20 days of the certificate of service on the WC-R3 by filing an online Form MC-NFN-12 Rehab Objection.
+An objection to closure may be filed within 20 days of the certificate of service on the WC-R3 by filing a Form 102d, Objection to Rehab.
 The Board's Rehabilitation Coordinator will issue an administrative decision on all requests.